ovhlabs/knowledge-base/en/_posts/2015-10-13-how-to-use-arm-lab.markdown

 ## Step 3

-Important: SSH Keys; once logged in, you fall back on the classical runabove interface to manage your cloud objects.
+Important: SSH Keys.
+Once logged in, you fall back on the classical runabove interface to manage your cloud objects.
-It is even more critical for Arm since there is currently no serial console access yet (to be coming some day).
+Please make sure that you have registered a public key in region **`HZ-1`** to be used to access your machine once deployed.
-So make sure that you have registered a public key in region **`HZ-1`** to be used to access your machine once deployed
+SSH keys are even more critical for Arm since there is currently no serial console access yet (to be coming some day).

 ![SSH](/kb/images/2015-10-13-how-to-use-arm-lab/step9.png)